Unmatched security, compliance, and audit capabilities

-Amazon S3 supports both server-side encryption (with three key management options: SSE-KMS, SSE-C, SSE-S3) and client-side encryption for data uploads.
+Amazon S3 automatically encrypts all object uploads to all buckets.
+For object uploads, Amazon S3 supports server-side encryption with four key management options: SSE-S3 (the base level of encryption), SSE-KMS, DSSE-KMS, and SSE-C, as well as client-side encryption.
 Amazon S3 offers flexible security features to block unauthorized users from accessing your data.
 Use VPC endpoints to connect to S3 resources from your Amazon Virtual Private Cloud (Amazon VPC).
 Use S3 Inventory to check the encryption status of your S3 objects (see storage management for more information on S3 Inventory).

 AWS Trusted Advisor

 Trusted Advisor inspects your AWS environment and then makes recommendations when opportunities exist to help close security gaps.

 Trusted Advisor has the following Amazon S3-related checks: logging configuration of Amazon S3 buckets, security checks for Amazon S3 buckets that have open access permissions, and fault tolerance checks for Amazon S3 buckets that don't have versioning enabled, or have versioning suspended.